 Some considerations include:

-Free trade agreements (FTAs) have helped fuel business growth by ending protectionism and helping companies trade with ever-larger audiences.
-This has caused improved living standards and allowed families to gain access to more affordable imported goods and services.
-Ultimately, by removing barriers to trade, even the smallest companies can compete and thrive on a global scale.
-This is particularly applicable to US businesses who, through FTAs, can gain access to the potential 95% of consumers who live beyond their borders.
+Free trade agreements (FTAs) have helped fuel business growth by helping companies trade with ever-larger audiences.
+This has brought improved living standards and allowed families to gain access to more affordable imported goods and services.
+Ultimately, thanks to the removal of barriers to trade, even the smallest companies can compete and thrive on a global scale.

-Despite roughly 300,000 US companies exporting their goods and services overseas, according to the International Trade Administration, that is a mere 1% of the potential 30 million.
-In addition, while 98% of those companies currently trading are small and medium-sized enterprises, a significant mental and logistical barrier to more joining the international trade market is the complex customs process, involving various procedures and ample paperwork.
+For example, the US currently has FTAs in place with 20 countries, meaning international trade has become a critical component of the economy alongside the flow of domestic goods.
+Over 277,000 US companies exported goods in 2021, according to the International Trade Administration2, and 97.4% of those companies were small and medium-sized enterprises.
+Even so, a significant mental and logistical barrier to more joining the international trade market is the complex customs process, involving various procedures and ample paperwork.
 Fortunately, various customs modernization efforts promise improvements to their overall efficiency, such as the implementation of single windows and increased rollout of automation technologies worldwide.